AckerlyXu/heima/articles/hdinsight/hdinsight-administer-use-portal-linux.md

 Each HDInsight cluster has a default storage account.
 The default storage account and its keys for a cluster appears under **Storage Accounts**.
 See [List and show clusters](#list-and-show-clusters).

 ## Run Hive queries
-You cannot run Hive job directly from the Azure portal preview, but you can use the Hive View on Ambari Web UI.
+You cannot run Hive job directly from the Azure Portal, but you can use the Hive View on Ambari Web UI.

 **To run Hive queries using Ambari Hive View**